Beetlejuice – 30 Years Of The Ghost With The Most

 Unbeknownst to the Deetz family, however, is the fact that this property is already occupied by a couple – Adam (Alec Baldwin: Glengarry Glen Ross 1992, The Departed 2006) and Barbara (Geena Davis: The Fly 1986, Thelma & Louise 1991) Maitland – who are regrettably deceased.
 Dead and trying to find a way to save their home from these new intruders, the couple turn to the obnoxiously flamboyant spirit Betelgeuse (Michael Keaton: Batman 1989, The Founder 2016) for aid in rescuing their property from possession by the living.
 What follows is one banana boat of a good time!

 What many people do not know about the making of Beetlejuice is that, initially, Director Burton had wanted to cast Sammy Davis, Jr., in the titular role; Geffen would suggest Keaton for the part.
-It is said that many of the films other cast members were slow to come on-board, thanks in part to the quirky script.
+It is said that many of the film’s other cast members were slow to come on board, thanks in part to the quirky script.
 Additionally, unhappy with the odd title “Beetlejuice,” Warner Bros. suggested naming the film “House Ghosts.”
 Rumor has it that, as a somewhat smarmy counter-joke, Burton quipped that they could name the film “Scared Sheetless,” and the studio, clearly failing to get the humor, actually considered this proposal.

 Beetlejuice still. © Warner Bros.

-When the Beetlejuice we all know and love opened to U.S. theaters on Wednesday, March 30, 1988, the reception was more than anyone could have hoped: the film grossed over $8-million in its opening weekend alone, and would go on to gross over $73-million in North America.
-With these box office numbers, the film was the 10th highest grossing film of 1988, and would go on to be referred to as a Comedy classic.
+When the Beetlejuice we all know and love opened to U.S. theaters on Wednesday, March 30, 1988, the reception was more than anyone could have hoped: the film grossed over $ 8 million in its opening weekend alone, and would go on to gross over $73 million in North America.
+With these box office numbers, the film was the 10th highest grossing film of 1988 and would go on to be referred to as a Comedy classic.
 In fact, in 2000, the American Film Institute placed the film on its 100 Years…100 Laughs list.

-The surprising success of the film would spawn an animated TV series – that ran for four seasons, first on ABC then on Fox – and a legion of die-hard fans.
+The surprising success of the film would spawn an animated TV series – that ran for four seasons, first on ABC and then on Fox – and a legion of die-hard fans.
 Beetlejuice-themed shows have appeared at Universal Studios Hollywood, Universal Studios Florida, and Universal Studios Japan, and Beetlejuice has been featured as a part of the popular Halloween Horror Nights attraction at Universal Orlando.
 Additionally, there are several Beetlejuice video games, and a soundtrack featuring that infamous Danny Elfman score along with Harry Belafonte’s two original tracks (“The Banana Boat Song” and “Jump in the Line (Shake, Senora)”) that brought some of the film’s best scenes to life.
 Rumors of Beetlejuice: The Musical have even circulated.

 Beetlejuice still. © Warner Bros.